bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 ### Next steps

-During the app installation process, your app will use the client secret to obtain an OAuth token authorized against the store installing the app.
+During the app installation process, your app will use the client ID and client secret to obtain an OAuth token authorized against the store installing the app.
 For a detailed look at this process, see [Building an App](/api-docs/getting-started/building-apps-bigcommerce/building-apps).

 ## Use cases by credential type